TheOdinProject/curriculum/ruby_on_rails/introduction/web_refresher.md

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

 -   <a class="knowledge-check-link" href="https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177"> What do you call an HTTP message that goes from client to server? </a>
--   <a class="knowledge-check-link" href="https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177"> What do you call an HTTP message that goes from server to client? </a>
 -   <a class="knowledge-check-link" href="https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177"> Which HTTP message would include a status code and which would include an action verb? </a>
 -   <a class="knowledge-check-link" href="https://www.mattcutts.com/blog/seo-glossary-url-definitions/"> What is the name of the additional information that is added after the path of a URL? </a>
 -   <a class="knowledge-check-link" href="https://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/"> What does MVC stand for? </a>